Tysons Galleria: History

-Tysons Galleria was the third major project of the Gudelsky-Lerner partnership.
+The mall was the third major project of the Gudelsky-Lerner partnership.
 The property was purchased from The Rouse Company which lost a bitter zoning dispute over the site in 1963.
 In 1981, Lerner bought out the partnership for $21 million, before embarking on a $550 million expansion.
 It was constructed across Virginia State Route 123 from the existing Tysons Corner Center, which was then undergoing a $160 million expansion.

 Anchor store Macy's opened first, on September 1, 1988.
-The rest of the mall opened a month later, on October 6, 1988, as the Galleria at Tysons II, adding high-end anchor department stores Neiman Marcus and Saks Fifth Avenue.
-The mall is a part of the $500 million ($1 billion in 2014 dollars) office development The Corporate Office Centre at Tysons II, leading regional residents to refer to Tysons Galleria as "Tysons II", and the older Tysons Corner Center retroactively as "Tysons I".
+The rest of the mall opened a month later, on October 6, 1988, as The Galleria at Tysons II, adding high-end anchor department stores Neiman Marcus and Saks Fifth Avenue.
+The mall was a part of the $500 million ($1 billion in 2014 dollars) office development The Corporate Office Centre at Tysons II, leading regional residents to refer to Tysons Galleria as "Tysons II", and the older Tysons Corner Center retroactively as "Tysons I".
 In the early 1990s, the shopping center had annual sales of $262 per square foot, below the market average for malls in the Washington metropolitan area during this time period.

 The Galleria was renovated to appear more like a "European streetscape" and expanded in 1997 by Homart Development Company, who had its name changed to Tysons Galleria.
 Its interior was lightly remodeled to appear less like a "space walk".

 The mall eventually attracted the high-end tenants that it had hoped for.
 National Geographic stated in its December 2002 issue that "Tysons Galleria is the Rodeo Drive of the East Coast."
-The Washington Post describes it as a "bright and elegant Fifth Avenue-like mall".
+The Washington Post described it as a "bright and elegant Fifth Avenue-like mall".
 Tysons Galleria was rated one of the top 15 sales-producing shopping centers in terms of dollars per square foot by WWD in 2003.

-On January 10, 2019, it was announced Macy's, which has maintained a separate location at Tysons Corner Center since 2006 (when it was converted from Hecht's), would close, and be reconstructed into mall space, featuring tenants such as Restoration Hardware (relocated from Tysons Corner Center), Crate & Barrel (relocated from a standalone store in Tysons), Arhaus (relocated from Tysons Corner Center), Bowlero, and a movie theater.
+On January 10, 2019, it was announced that Macy's would close.
+Macy's had operated a second location directly across the street at Tysons Corner Center since 2006, when it was converted from Hecht's.
+The former Macy's anchor store was reconstructed into additional mall space, featuring tenants such as Restoration Hardware (relocated from Tysons Corner Center), Crate & Barrel (relocated from a standalone store in Tysons), Arhaus (relocated from Tysons Corner Center), Bowlero, and a movie theater.

 Entrance to former Macy's store location reconstructed to additional mall space.

+On March 6, 2026, Saks Global announced the closure of 12 Saks Fifth Avenue and 3 Neiman Marcus locations nationwide in an effort to further cut costs and focus on more profitable locations, including the Saks store at Tysons Galleria.